BRAVE NEW WORLD ?

 There are hints, too, that some of the utopians may feel an ill-defined sense of dissatisfaction, an intermittent sense that their lives are meaningless.
 It is implied, further, that if we are to find true fulfilment and meaning in our own lives, then we must be able to contrast the good parts of life with the bad parts, to feel both joy and despair.
 As rationalisations go, it's a good one.

-But it's still wrong-headed.
+Yet it's still wrong-headed.
 If pressed, we must concede that the victims of chronic depression or pain today don't need interludes of happiness or anaesthesia to know they are suffering horribly.
 Moreover, if the mere relativity of pain and pleasure were true, then one might imagine that pseudo-memories in the form of neurochemical artefacts imbued with the texture of "pastness" would do the job of contrast just as well as raw nastiness.
 The neurochemical signatures of deja vu and jamais vu provide us with clues on how the re-engineering could be done.
 But this sort of stratagem isn't on Huxley's agenda.
 The clear implication of Brave New World is that any kind of drug-delivered happiness is "false" or inauthentic.
 In similar fashion, all forms of human genetic engineering and overt behavioural conditioning are to be tarred with the same brush.
 Conversely, the natural happiness of the handsome, blond-haired, blue-eyed Savage on the Reservation is portrayed as more real and authentic, albeit transient and sometimes interspersed with sorrow.

 The contrast between true and false happiness, however, is itself problematic.
-Even if the notion is both intelligible and potentially referential, it's not clear that "natural", selfish-DNA-sculpted minds offer a more authentic consciousness than precision-engineered euphoria.
+Even if the notion is both intelligible and potentially referential, it's not clear that "natural", selfish-DNA-sculpted minds offer a more authentic consciousness than precision-engineered gradients of information-sensitive euphoria.
 Highly selective and site-specific designer drugs [and, ultimately, genetic engineering] won't make things seem weird or alien.
 On the contrary, they can deliver a greater sense of realism, verisimilitude and emotional depth to raw states of biochemical bliss than today's parochial conception of Real Life.
 Future generations will "re-encephalise" emotion to serve us, sentient genetic vehicles, rather than selfish DNA.
-Our well-being will feel utterly natural; and in common with most things in the natural world, it will be so.
+Our well-being will feel utterly natural; and in common with most things in the natural world, it will be so too.

 If desired, too, designer drugs can be used to trigger paroxysms of spiritual enlightenment - or at least the phenomenology thereof - transcending the ecstasies of the holiest mystic or the hyper-religiosity of a temporal-lobe epileptic.
 So future psychoactives needn't yield only the ersatz happiness of a brave new worlder, nor will euphoriant abuse be followed by the proverbial Dark Night Of The Soul.
 Just so long as neurotransmitter activation of the right sub-receptors triggers the right post-synaptic intra-cellular cascades regulated by the right alleles of the right genes in the right way indefinitely - and this is a technical problem with a technical solution - then we have paradise everlasting, at worst.
 If we want it, we can enjoy a liquid intensity of awareness far more compelling than our mundane existence as contemporary sleepwalking Homo sapiens.
 It will be vastly more enjoyable to boot.